-Sources and data
+Sources and data used for 2019 and previous outputs

 What is GBTS?

 The Great Britain Tourism Survey is undertaken by TNS for VisitBritain and is based on approximately 2,000 face-to-face per week throughout the year as part of TNS's RSGB Omnibus survey.
 It provides basic headline data on the volume and value of domestic tourism, for England as a whole, for the English regions and for the counties or unitary authorities.